Executive

 Alan was elected President of the CSBA in July, 2022.

 In addition to his responsibilities leading MSBA’s Provincial Executive Committee, Mr. Campbell also serves as a trustee for the Interlake School Division.
-First elected as a trustee in 2010, Mr. Campbell also served five years as chairperson of the Interlake School Board from 2013 to 2018.
+First elected as a trustee in 2010, Mr. Campbell served nine years as chairperson of the Interlake School Board from 2013 to 2018 and from 2020 to 2024.

 Alan believes that our communities benefit from having local voices and local choices through their ability to elect local school boards.
 He has remained an effective advocate for why local voice and local choices remain relevant to public education today.